graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 ### Configurable NUMA node limit for topology manager

 The [topology manager](/docs/concepts/policy/node-resource-managers/) historically used a hard-coded limit of 8 for the maximum number of NUMA nodes it can support, preventing state explosion during affinity calculation.
-(There's an important detail here; a _NUMA node_ is not the same as a Node in the Kubernetes API).
-This limit on the number of NUME nodes prevented Kubernetes from fully utilizing modern high-end servers, which increasingly feature CPU architectures with more than 8 NUMA nodes.
+(There's an important detail here; a _NUMA node_ is not the same as a Node in the Kubernetes API.)
+This limit on the number of NUMA nodes prevented Kubernetes from fully utilizing modern high-end servers, which increasingly feature CPU architectures with more than 8 NUMA nodes.

 Kubernetes v1.31 introduced a new, **beta** `max-allowable-numa-nodes`  option to the topology manager policy configuration.
 In Kubernetes v1.35, that option is stable.
 Cluster administrators who enable it can use servers with more than 8 NUMA nodes.

 Although the configuration option is stable, the Kubernetes community is aware of the poor performance for large NUMA hosts, and there is a [proposed enhancement](https://kep.k8s.io/5726) (KEP-5726) that aims to improve on it.
 You can learn more about this by reading [Control Topology Management Policies on a node](/docs/tasks/administer-cluster/topology-manager/).

 This work was done as part of [KEP #4622](https://kep.k8s.io/4622) led by SIG Node.

 ## New features in Beta